jamie-brannan/hundred-days-swift/09__projectEight/d037__notes.md

 }
 ```

->That loop will count from 0 up to but not including the number of buttons, which is useful because we have as many items in our `letterBits` array as our `letterButtons` array.
-Looping from 0 to 19 (inclusive) means we can use the `i` variable to set a button to a letter group.
+>That loop will count from 0 up to but not including the number of buttons, which is useful because we have as many items in our `letterBits` array as our `letterButtons` array. * Looping from 0 to 19 (inclusive) means we can use the `i` variable to set a button to a letter group.
 >
 >Before you run your program, make sure you add a call to `loadLevel()` in your `viewDidLoad()` method.
 Once that's done, you should be able to see all the buttons and clues configured correctly.
 Now all that's left is to let the player, well, play.

+:question: *Builds, but I'm not sure that all of the hints and letters are supposed to show, isn't it supposed to be one at a time?*

+:white_check_mark: Nope, all good!

 ## :two:  [It's play time `firstIndex(Of:)` and `jointed()`](https://www.hackingwithswift.com/read/8/4/its-play-time-firstindexof-and-joined)